amankumardev/Internship-Certification/README.md

 ## ⭐ Final Note

-These internships helped me gain real-world experience and strengthen my web development skills.
+These internships helped me gain practical experience and strengthen my foundation in web development.

 ---

 **Made with ❤️ by Aman Kumar**